maths/moodle-qbank_gitsync/doc/usinggit.md

 If you have multiple repos and you delete questions in one because you don't want them to appear in a particular Moodle instance then you will need to take care when merging to and from the master repository.
 The questions need to stay in master and not be re-introduced to your other branch.
 Run the merge withou committing the result and then go into the repository and revert the deletions/additions as necessary before committing.

 `git merge --no-commit --no-ff source_branch_name`

+## Quizzes

+Quiz contexts can be exported and imported in the same way as other contexts but it is more useful to also include the quiz structure and this makes things more complicated.

+Normally Gitsync retrieves questions within a Moodle context, returning all or a subselection of question categories with the repo directory structure matching the category structure in Moodle.
+Courses and quizzes are in separate contexts, however.

+A quiz can contain questions from multiple contexts.
+Gitsync can currently handle quizzes that have questions in 2 contexts.
+This usually requires the user to specify a manifest filepath for the nonquiz context.
+In most cases, this will be a course manifest file.

+### To handle a quiz that only uses questions from its own context
+- `createrepo.php` will export the quiz structure along with the questions into the new repo.
+- `exportrepofrommoodle.php` will update the quiz structure along with the questions in the repo.
+- Use `importquiztomoodle.php` for initial import of questions and structure into a Moodle instance.
+(Quiz will be created within a specified course.)
+- Use `importrepotomoodle.php` to update questions in Moodle.
+- Manually update structure in Moodle.

+Example:
+Initialise repo for quiz:
+`git init quizexport`
+Export quiz with `cmid=50` into directory `quizexport` (assuming rootdirectory, token, moodleinstance, usegit, etc, all set in your config file.):
+`php createrepo.php -d 'quizexport' -l module -n 50`
+Export questions/structures again after updates in Moodle:
+`php exportrepofrommoodle -f 'quizexport/instance1_module_course-1_quiz-only_question_manifest.json'`
+Import questions again after updates in the repo:
+`php importrepotomoodle -f 'quizexport/instance1_module_course-1_quiz-only_question_manifest.json'`
+Create quiz and import into course with `id=2`:
+`php importquiztomoodle.php -d 'quizexport' -n 2`

+### To handle a quiz that only uses questions from another context
+- `createrepo.php` will export the questions into the new repo but will not export the structure and will list the questions from other contexts.
+- `exportrepofrommoodle.php` will update the questions in the repo.
+- Use `exportquizstructurefrommoodle.php` to export the quiz structure from Moodle.
+- Use `importquiztomoodle.php` for initial import of questions and structure into a Moodle instance.
+(Quiz will be created within a specified course.)
+- Use `importrepotomoodle.php` to update questions in Moodle.
+- Manually update structure in Moodle.

+Example:
+Initialise repo for quiz:
+`git init quizexport`
+Export quiz with `cmid=50` into directory `quizexport` (assuming rootdirectory, token, moodleinstance, usegit, etc, all set in your config file.):
+`php createrepo.php -d 'quizexport' -l module -n 50`
+Export quiz structure by supplying quiz and course manifests:
+`php exportquizstructurefrommoodle.php -f 'quizexport/instance1_module_course-1_mixed-quiz_question_manifest.json' -p 'course1/instance1_course_course-1_question_manifest.json'`
+Export questions/structures again after updates in Moodle:
+`php exportrepofrommoodle -f 'quizexport/instance1_module_course-1_quiz-only_question_manifest.json'`
+`php exportquizstructurefrommoodle.php -f 'quizexport/instance1_module_course-1_mixed-quiz_question_manifest.json' -p 'course1/instance1_course_course-1_question_manifest.json'`
+Import questions again after updates in the repo:
+`php importrepotomoodle -f 'quizexport/instance1_module_course-1_quiz-only_question_manifest.json'`
+Create quiz and import into course with `id=2`:
+`php importquiztomoodle.php -d 'quizexport' -n 2 -p 'course1/instance1_course_course-1_question_manifest.json'`

+### To handle a course and its quizzes in a single repo
+- `createwholecourserepo.php` will export a course context and associated quizzes in sibling directories.
+As long as the quizzes only use questions from the course and their own context, the quiz structures will be exported.
+- `exportwholecoursefrommoodle.php` will update the questions and quiz structures in the repo.
+- Use `importwholecoursetomoodle.php` for initial import of course questions and quiz structures into Moodle.
+Also use it to update questions in Moodle.
+(Quizesz will be created within the course.)
+- Manually update structure in Moodle.

+Example:
+Initialise a repo for course and quizzes together:
+`git init course1whole`
+Export course with `id=3` into directory `course1` (assuming rootdirectory, token, moodleinstance, usegit, etc, all set in your config file.):
+`php createwholecourserepo.php -n 3 -d 'course1whole/course1'`
+Export questions/structures again after updates in Moodle:
+`php exportwholecoursefrommoodle.php -f 'course1whole/course1/instance1_course_course-1_question_manifest.json'`
+Import questions again after updates in the repo:
+`php importwholecoursetomoodle.php -f 'course1whole/course1/instance1_course_course-1_question_manifest.json'`
+Import course questions and quizzes into course with `id=2`:
+`php importwholecoursetomoodle.php -d 'course1whole/course1' -l 'course' -n 2`

+You can use the normal filters like subcategory and ignorecategory e.g.:
+`php createwholecourserepo.php -n 3 -d 'course1whole/course1' -x '/subcat/'`
+`php importwholecoursetomoodle.php -f 'course1whole/course1/instance1_course_course-1_question_manifest.json' -x '/subcat/'`